XRAccessibility/xraccessibility.github.io/README.md

  - [XR Access](https://xraccess.org/) - A community committed to making virtual, augmented, and mixed reality (XR) accessible to people with disabilities.
 Their Accessible Development of XR (adXR) work stream focuses on making it easier for developers to create accessible XR applications.
 See their [Slack](https://bit.ly/xraccess-slack) and [Github](https://github.com/XR-Access-Initiative) or [apply for membership](https://bit.ly/xraccess-interest).

+ - [A11yVR Meetup](https://www.meetup.com/a11yvr/) - a Meetup for people who want to discuss topics around accessibility in technology for people with disabilities that apply to XR.
+Organized by Thomas Logan, founder of [Equal Entry](https://equalentry.com)